digitalyoshixi/phla11/content/Revisionism.md

 # Revisionist Nihilist
 Moral language is intended to make [[Moral Statements]], but all of these claims are false.
-But, because moral language is already very embedded in our way of se
+But, because moral language is already very embedded in our way of speaking, maybe it can do another job.
+Maybe, they can be used instead as [[Commands]] or [[Reaction]].
+"Killing is wrong" can then be interpreted as these things rather than [[Moral Statements]].